iorme1/robins-blog/README.md

 # Robin's Blog
-A blogging site for my dads travel's.
-Users can sign up, comment on posts, and subscribe to email notifications.
+Blogging application for my parent's travel's to Europe.
+Users can sign up, comment on posts, and subscribe to get email notifications.

 ## Tech Details
 Built with Ruby on Rails.
-Implements ckeditor, carrier wave, mini_magick, AWS, and more.
+Implements Ckeditor for blog creation.
+Uses carrier wave, mini_magick, AWS, and more.

 ## Screenshots